Single-parent family: the budget headache

 Supporting childcare

-Another type of direct government support is the childcare service voucher, which aims to cover part of the cost of childcare in an approved childcare facility or by a child minder.
+Another type of government support is the childcare service voucher, which aims to cover part of the cost of childcare in an approved childcare facility or by a child minder.
 These vouchers can also be put towards the cost of creative activities or sports.
 As such, they’re a helping hand for households in search of a childcare solution or hoping to introduce their children to certain activities.

 Small day-to-day efforts